sedith/kobo-metadata-python/README.md

 * synopsis (description)
 * volume ID, name, and date (_dd-mm-yyyy_, _mm-yyyy_ or _yyyy_)

-Any additional field will be ignored when exporting be can be managed by the user.
+Any additional field will be ignored when exporting, but can be managed by the user.
 The file name associated to each _volume_ entry is required.

 ## Exporting to the Kobo device

 The export scripts first copies all the files to the Kobo, then (once the Kobo processed each file), update the metadatas.
+This requires manual plug/unplug of the Kobo device.

 The export script requires parameters:
 * the path to the Kobo device